stanislawbartkowski/javahotel/README.md

     NAME NVARCHAR2 (255) ) FINAL ;
   /
 ```
 DB2 does not support OBJECT type.
-Instead of ROW is used and FINAL is redundant.
+In place of it, ROW is used and FINAL is redundant.
 Also object initializer is not supported in PL/SQL code, should be replaced by manual initialization.

 ```